Becoming You With Julie

 • maple syrup or coconut sugar, to taste, optional

-• 1 splash oat milk, optional, but recommended
+• 1 splash oat milk, optional

 Instructions